CUTR’s Research Programs

 Autonomous-Connected Mobility Evaluation (ACME)

 CUTR’s ACME specializes in performing economic analysis and performance evaluation of autonomous and connected transportation solutions.
 This program leverages academic and technical resources of the College of Engineering and the Center for Urban Transportation Research.
-Researchers specialize in advanced econometric methods, traffic engineering and safety, data mining, machine learning and artificial intelligence applications to produce quick response solutions to better inform practitioners and policy maker in selecting and prioritizing cost-feasible alternatives.
+Researchers specialize in advanced econometric methods, traffic engineering and safety, data mining, machine learning and artificial intelligence applications to produce quick response solutions to better inform practitioners and policy makers in selecting and prioritizing cost-feasible alternatives.

 Intelligent Transportation Systems (ITS), Traffic Operations & Safety

-CUTR’s Traffic Operations & Safety Program actively pursues innovative projects and collaborations to develop and apply new concepts and technologies to solve real-world transportation problems.
+CUTR’s ITS, Traffic Operations & Safety Program actively pursues innovative projects and collaborations to develop and apply new concepts and technologies to solve real-world transportation problems.
 Researchers specialize in Intelligent Transportation Systems (ITS), traffic operations, vulnerable road user safety, naturalistic behavior studies and many more areas.

 Motorcycle Injury Prevention